 The status of striped dolphins in California relative to OSP is not known, and there are insufficient data to evaluate potential trends in abundance.
 No habitat issues are known to be of concern for this species.
 They are not listed as "threatened" or "endangered" under the Endangered Species Act nor as "depleted" under the MMPA.
-Including driftnet information only for years after implementation of the Take Reduction Plan (1997-98), the average annual human-caused mortality in 1997-2001 is zero.
-Because recent mortality is zero, striped dolphins are not classified as a "strategic" stock under the MMPA, and the total fishery mortality and serious injury for this stock can be considered to be insignificant and approaching zero.
+The average annual human-caused mortality in 2002-2006 is 0.2.
+Because recent fishery and human-caused mortality is less than 10% of the PBR (132), striped dolphins are not classified as a "strategic" stock under the MMPA, and the total fishery mortality and serious injury for this stock can be considered to be insignificant and approaching zero.